egisnmir/react-shop/README.md

 #### Bugs:
 * Fix "favorite" button in product details
-* Product update Notifications are a bit messed up
+* Product update Notifications are a bit messy

 #### Things to add: